-The fair value of unlisted managed investment funds is the redemption price, with a fair value adjustment applied where appropriate, of those securities at the balance date.
+The fair value of unlisted managed investment funds is the redemption price of those securities at the balance date.

 (d) Derivative Financial Instruments

 Derivative financial instruments are held for trading and are measured at fair value through profit or loss.
 The Scheme does not designate any derivatives as a hedging instrument for hedge accounting purposes.
 Derivative financial instruments are initially measured at fair value exclusive of any transaction costs on the date on which a derivative contract is entered into and are subsequently remeasured to fair value.
 Transaction costs are expensed as incurred in the Statement of Comprehensive Income.